technicalpickles/jeweler/README.markdown

     rake version:bump:minor
     rake version:bump:patch

-You can also programatically set the version if you wish.
+You can also programmatically set the version if you wish.
 Typically, you use this to have a module with the version info so clients can access it.
 The only downside here is you no longer can use the version:bump tasks.

     require File.dirname(__FILE__) + "/lib/my_project/version.rb"